Welcome to our class page. Please check regularly to find out all about our exciting learning.

 We also discovered that nail varnish remover dissolves polystyrene in the same way that water dissolves sugar – incredible!

 We had a fabulous day and said, “Wow!” a lot!
-We can’t wait to do Chemistry at High School.
+We can’t wait to learn Chemistry at High School.

 Road Dahl Day